MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 is equal to the pattern, and wildcard/variable patterns match anything.
 This is true for literals, variables, and constants.
 For example, in the `test_lit` function, the value `1` matches the pattern `1`, the value `2` matches the pattern `2`, and the value `3` matches the wildcard `_`.
-Similarly, in the `test_var` function, the value `1` matches the pattern `y` and the value `2` matches the pattern `y`.
+Similarly, in the `test_var` function, both the value `1` and the value `2` matches the pattern `y`.

-A variable `x` matches (or "equals") any value, and a wildcard `_` matches any value (but only one value!).
+A variable `x` matches (or "equals") any value, and a wildcard `_` matches any value (but only one value).
 Or-patterns are like a logical OR, where a value matches the pattern if it matches any of patterns in the or-pattern so `p1 | p2 | p3` should be read "matches p1, or p2, or p3".

 ### Matching Constructors

-The most interesting part of pattern matching are constructor patterns.
-These patterns allow you inspect and access deep within both structs and enums, and are the most powerful part of pattern matching.
+Pattern matching includes the concept of constructor patterns.
+These patterns allow you to inspect and access deep within both structs and enums, and are one of the most powerful parts of pattern matching.
 Constructor patterns, coupled with variable bindings, allow you to match on values by their structure, and pull out the parts of the value you care about for usage on the right-hand side of the match arm.